lutz1nger/cs50p-notes-and-solutions/lecture-1-conditionals/notes-1.md

 ```

 ### PYTHONIC
-+ describes writing code that uses the design principles and idiomatic expressions of the Python programming language to make it elegant, readable, concise, and efficient, rather than following patterns from other languages, e.g.
++ describes writing code that uses the design principles and idiomatic expressions of the python programming language to make it elegant, readable, concise, and efficient, rather than following patterns from other languages, e.g.
 ```python

 def main():